-We went to school together, we ate together, we played together, we did sports, we shared meals together, we spent most every second of every day together.
-We hardly did anything alone….
-Hardly, meaning NEVER.
+We went to school together, we ate together, we played together, we did sports, we shared meals together, we spent almost every second of every day together.
+We hardly did anything alone… Hardly, meaning NEVER.

 Fast forward to adulthood, and doing anything alone or without the others is foreign to us but becoming part of each of our norms, thanks to friends and coworkers that we have made along the way.

 I have realized as an adult that there are some major benefits to having time, trips, friends and (dare I say it) lives apart from those familiar to us.